- Author: Tavon

 - Expansion: TBC Classic

-The risen Fel Dragon, Felmyst, is the third boss that players will encounter in the Sunwell Plateau raid, located in the Dead Scar, at the exact same place that players fought the previous boss, Brutallus.
+The risen Fel Dragon, Felmyst, is the third boss that players will encounter in the Sunwell Plateau raid.
+She is located in the Dead Scar, at the exact same place that players fought the previous boss, Brutallus.
 Formerly the Blue Dragon Madrigosa, Felmyst is risen from her corpse upon Brutallus’ demise, as his blood seeps into the ground, corrupting and animating the dragon’s dead body.

 Compared to the other encounters in Sunwell Plateau, Felmyst is considered to be one of the easiest, alongside Kalecgos.
-That’s not to say it’s easy however — her encounter is highly dynamic, and will require quick reactions in order to avoid multiple mechanics that can kill players.
+That’s not to say it’s easy however — her encounter is highly dynamic, and will require quick reactions in order to avoid multiple mechanics that can kill players and wipe your raid.

-This guide will offer a detailed, step-by-step tutorial on how to quell Madrigosa’s rage, putting an end to her corrupted Felmyst persona.
+This guide will offer a detailed, step-by-step tutorial on how to quell Felmyst’s rage, allowing Madrigosa to die with dignity.

 Role Summaries